Austinbots/cs2-Change-Map-Rotation-Using-Text-File/README.md

 <br>
 When using ABS_MapCycle to switch your maps it makes the most sense to have these settings.<br>
 <br>
-Set this time for how long you want to see the end of match screen.
+Set this time for how long you want to see the round end screen.
 This delay happen after every round not just the last round in a match.<br>
 mp_win_panel_display_time 10<br>
 <br>
 And then set this time to 0 so you do not see anything with the map voting and have the maps switch right after mp_win_panel_display_time time expires.<br>